CodePushGo/website/src/content/blog/en/appcenter-migration.md

 ## Migration Summary

 * [CodePushGo](/register/) is a service that helps development teams send live app to deployed apps.
-* Capacitor JS apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, Ionic or even your own custom solution can be migrated. **An existing Ionic app is not required.**.
+* React Native JS apps written in jQuery Mobile, Framework 7, Sencha, KendoUI, Ionic or even your own custom solution can be migrated. **An existing Ionic app is not required.**.
 * [Colt](https://volt.build/) offers equivalent services for App Center Build (build Android/iOS apps).
 For Test, Diagnostics, and Analytics services.

 ##### Note

-If your app is still using Cordova, it's necessary to [migrate to Capacitor](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/) first before migrating to CodePushGo.
+If your app is still using Cordova, it's necessary to [migrate to React Native](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/) first before migrating to CodePushGo.

-Built by the Ionic team as a spiritual successor to Cordova, Capacitor allows development to move close to the native tooling and capabilities with the goal of providing an even better user experience and performance.
+Built by the Ionic team as a spiritual successor to Cordova, React Native allows development to move close to the native tooling and capabilities with the goal of providing an even better user experience and performance.

-Fortunately, the migration process is easy and the majority of Cordova plugins are backward compatible with Capacitor.
+Fortunately, the migration process is easy and the majority of Cordova plugins are backward compatible with React Native.
 [Start migrating here](https://capacitorjs.com/docs/cordova/migrating-from-cordova-to-capacitor/).

 ## About CodePushGo